 2. Organize a 2-Day Community Training

-If you are interested in bringing Project Wayfinder to area but do not have enough educators or resources to book an On-Site Training, you can host a Community Training at your school and invite other schools to join from your area.
+If you are interested in bringing Project Wayfinder to area but do not have enough educators to book an On-Site Training, you can host a Community Training at your school and invite other schools to join from your area.
 Learn more about organizing a Community Training here.

 3. Attend a 4-day Summer Institute